rcrowther/cppToScala/README.rst

 For example, if you feed the converter something else (I tried OCAML) it will comment everything.
 The aim is, the internal parser should never fail.

 Namespaces and classes
 -----------------------
 Namespaces... the intentions of C++ namespaces will not translate to Scala, so the converter comments them.
 Unless the namespace has no label/identifier --- then it is dropped.

 Class heading code is mostly handled.
-Constuctors and destructors are commented (constructor may be handled sometimes, but not now).
+Constructors and destructors are commented (constructor may be handled sometimes, but not now).
 The parser recognises basic templates (complexity will throw it) and the converter produces generics.

 AST manipulation
 -------------------
 A compiler 'phase', but there is only one.